zextras/tech-doc/source/carbonio-ce/index.rst

 This is the documentation of |ce| edition, a free and open-source collaboration software.

-Details on the functionalities can be found in :doc:`common/carbonio/general`, requirements and directions for installation in :doc:`common/carbonio/installation`, and usage instructions in :doc:`common/carbonio/usage`.
+Details on the functionalities can be found in :doc:`general`, requirements and directions for installation in :doc:`installation`, and usage instructions in :doc:`usage`.

 ..
    This is the documentation of |ce| edition, whose features are